 A lot of the prices we pay for products and services depend on where we live in the United States.
 People in Houston, TX may pay less than Arkansas homeowners but more for a termite inspection in Scottsdale, AZ.

+So, how much is a termite inspection?
 The national average cost of a termite inspection is $100 or anywhere from $50-$280.
-But termite treatments can cost between $400-$1,900 or more, depending on the treatment.
+But termite inspection costs range between $400-$1,900 or more, depending on the treatment.
 And residential properties are usually less expensive than termite treatments for commercial properties or industrial facilities.

-Home Advisor says you should get a termite inspection every 2 years if you live in a low-threat area.
+Home Advisor says you should bring in a termite inspector every 2 years if you live in a low-threat area.
 (We do not live in a low-threat area.
 We live in the highest-threat area.)

 Always hire bonded, insured, and licensed professionals.
 It’s helpful to ask how many years’ experience the professional has.
 When you go with a cut-rate inspector, you are risking thousands of dollars in treatment and restoration costs when the price difference between cheap and professional is usually less than $100. –HomeAdvisor.com